htmfilho/klakes/README.md

 ## Creating a Knowledge Model

-During the [configuration](#configuration) of Klakes you have loaded the knowledge model of your organization into the application.
-The `json` file contains data defined in [JSON][3] (JavaScript Object Notation) format, which is simple to define and read.
+During the [configuration](#configuration) of Klakes you loaded the knowledge model of your organization into the application.
+The `json` file contains data defined in [JSON][3] (JavaScript Object Notation) format, which is simple to write and read.
 The file is organized in 3 parts: a list of concepts, a list of predicates, and list of triples.
-These lists are alfabetically ordered and it is important to keep them ordered when adding more elements.
+These lists are alfabetically ordered and it is important to keep them that way when adding more elements.

+### Concept

 To add a new concept, use the following structure:

     {
       "label": "business",